provable-things/ethereum-bridge/README.md

   * `--resume` : resume all skipped queries
   * `--skip` : skip all pending queries
   * `--dev` : skip contract myid check and pending queries (useful for local testing)
+  * `--disable-price` : skip datasource pricing and base price connector update
+  * `--update-ds` : update datasource pricing only (pricing (if found) will be loaded from your local instance file, otherwise will be fetched from the remote oraclize API)
+  * `--update-price` : update base price only (base price (if found) will be loaded from your local instance file, otherwise will be fetched from the remote oraclize API)
+  * `--remote-price` : force the remote pricing fetch